nfongster/ledger/README.md

 ![alt text](.github/images/home.png)

 Navigate to the Transactions page to view a list of all recorded transactions.
-You can add a new transaction, edit an exiting transaction, or delete a transaction.
+You can add a new transaction, edit an existing transaction, or delete a transaction.

 ![alt text](.github/images/transactions.png)